The Rules of FIFA will generally apply except for the Summer Football rules listed below.

 (e) Penalties to be taken from a spot 6 metres out and in line with the middle of the goal.
 Goalkeepers cannot be changed immediately after a penalty or free kick has been awarded (unless injured).

 (f) There is unlimited interchange which can only be done when the ball is out of play.
-Interchanges are to take place at the half way mark and the player leaving the field must do so before the replacement player enters the field.
+When interchanges the player leaving the field must do so before the replacement player enters the field.